Jorge Perez Evelyn: Early life

 At the end of 1974, Gerardo Sofovich, the Argentine producer, called Evelyn to star in a movie and, at the same time, be the attraction for his musical production called "Corrientes de Lujo" in Sans Souci Music Hall.
 The producer knew that having Evelyn in the movie theaters and, at the same time, in the musical show would attract a lot of attention.
 [6] This theater was considered the closest Argentine version to Le Lido in Paris.
 It was located in the entertainment venue in Buenos Aires, Avenida Corrientes.
 In this musical, Evelyn shared the stage with Betty Lascaris, who was a dancer at the Moulin Rouge in Paris.
 Other Argentine artists acting in this musical were Estela Raval, Marty Cosens, and Chico Novarro.
 As a result of this musical, Evelyn quickly became part of the news in the magazines, as shown on pages 76 and 77 of "Gente y la Actualidad," published by Editorial Atlántida, and Magazine siete dias.
 This theater was considered the closest Argentine version to Le Lido in Paris.
 It was located in the entertainment venue in Buenos Aires, Avenida Corrientes.

 In this musical, Evelyn shared the stage with Betty Lascaris, who was a dancer at the Moulin Rouge in Paris.
 Other Argentine artists acting in this musical were Estela Raval, Marty Cosens, and Chico Novarro.
-As a result of this musical, Evelyn quickly became part of the news in the magazines, as shown on pages 76 and 77 of "Gente y la Actualidad", published by Editorial Atlántida, and Magazine siete dias. both magazines specializing in the show business including the two centers page of "Revista Gente" showing the cast of the musical "Corrientes de Lujo" with Jorge Perez EVELYN in the center, reading "A show to applaud and enjoy".
+As a result of this musical, Evelyn quickly became part of the news in the magazines, as shown on pages 76 and 77 of "Gente y la Actualidad", published by Editorial Atlántida, and Magazine siete dias. both magazines specializing in the show business including the two centers page of "Revista Gente" showing the cast of the musical "Corrientes de Lujo" with Jorge Perez EVELYN in the center, reading "A show to applaud and enjoy"..

+In 1975, while performing in the revue Corrientes de Lujo at the Teatro Sans Souci in Buenos Aires, she received frequent visits from a renowned Argentine boxing champion in her dressing room, an event that generated rumors within the theatrical environment of the time.